United States Air Force Academy

 Pol Sci 425 Diversity and Security

 Courses not listed above that meet significant SLOs for the minor may be considered for substitution for any of the Social Sciences or Humanities courses listed above.
-To request a course substitute, advisors must submit an Academic Waiver Request to the minor’s AIC, which will include a description of the SLOs that are met and assessed by the course, as well as a copy of the course syllabus.
+To request a course substitute, advisors must submit an academic waiver request to the minor’s advisor in charge, which will include a description of the SLOs that are met and assessed by the course, as well as a copy of the course syllabus.

 CONTACT US